Covid-19 FAQs

 I am housebound.
 When will I get my vaccination?

-It is taking time to work through the number of patients requiring vaccinations at home.
+It takes time for the vaccination team to work through the number of patients requiring vaccinations at home.
+We ask for your patience whilst they do this.

 My NHS App is not updating with details of my vaccination?